OSCAgent: Accelerating the Discovery of Organic Solar Cells with LLM Agents: Methodology

+where $\lambda$ controls the relative contribution of the auxiliary LUMO prediction task.
+The Lopez dataset provides large-scale DFT-derived LUMO labels, enabling the model to learn transferable and physically meaningful molecular representations before fine-tuning on the substantially smaller experimental PCE dataset.

-During fine-tuning on limited experimental data, we additionally incorporate handcrafted molecular descriptors (\emph{e.g.}, Morgan, MACCS fingerprints), which are processed through a Mixture-of-Experts (MoE)~\citep{shazeer2017sparsely} encoder and concatenated with the graph- and SMILES-based representations.
-Fingerprints offer complementary structural cues that help the model capture useful molecular patterns, especially in low-data regimes.
+\paragraph{Multimodal Fine-Tuning} During fine-tuning on limited experimental data, we additionally incorporate handcrafted molecular descriptors (\emph{e.g.}, Morgan and MACCS fingerprints).
+These descriptors are processed through a Mixture-of-Experts (MoE) encoder~\cite{shazeer2017sparsely} and combined with the graph- and SMILES-based representations.